 Remember superstitions take on many forms, with lots of different beliefs and even more strange behaviors.
 You are not alone.

-Even animals exhibit superstitious behaviors.
-Watch or read about B.F.
+Even animals appear to exhibit superstitious behaviors.
+Read about or watch B.F.
 Skinner’s experiments on superstitious behavior in pigeons.

 Understand there are different ways to think about superstition.
 You can choose to think of it psychologically or behaviorally … but you might want to think about it behaviorally if you know what’s good for you.